Dentures & PartialsLansdale, PA

 Do dentures hurt?

 Implant-supported dentures should not hurt.
 However, many patients with removable dentures can experience irritated and sore gum tissue.
-Traditional removable dentures lay on top of the gums, and often create sores due to the friction of speaking and eating.
+Traditional removable dentures lay on top of the gums, often creating sores due to the friction of speaking and eating.

 Can dentures get cavities?

 Dentures themselves cannot get cavities.
-However, you can experience cavities in the remaining natural teeth if harmful bacteria build on or around your dentures.
+However, if harmful bacteria build up on or around them, you can experience cavities in the remaining natural teeth.
 For this reason, it is important to clean your dentures, gums, and remaining teeth twice a day.
 We can also examine your dentures at routine appointments.

-What do you do if all of your teeth are decayed?
+What do you do if your teeth all decay?

-We will recommend a dental extraction if all of your teeth cannot be saved with root canal treatment.
-Then, we can provide you with dentures.
-Dentures will restore the comfort and appearance of your smile.
+If all of your teeth cannot be saved with root canal treatment, we will recommend a dental extraction.
+Then, we can provide you with dentures, which will restore the comfort and appearance of your smile.

 Schedule a Dental Appointment